ThePiGuy24/MuerkOS/README.md

 # MuerkOS
-A terrible OS for the Minecraft mod: Open Computers
+A terrible OS for the Minecraft mod: Open Computers.
+Maybe it won't be terrible one day.